Image Converter Online Free — PNG, JPG, WebP, AVIF

 GIF — animation only

-GIF is limited to 256 colors and is best avoided for photos or detailed graphics.
+GIF (Graphics Interchange Format) is limited to 256 colors and is best avoided for photos or detailed graphics.
 Its main remaining use is simple animations.
 For static images, any other format in this list will produce a smaller, better-looking file.
+For animations, consider animated WebP or short MP4 videos — both are dramatically smaller than GIF at comparable quality.

 Quality Settings for Lossy Formats

-When converting to JPG, WebP, or AVIF, a quality slider lets you balance file size against visual fidelity.
-Common reference points:
+When converting to JPG, WebP, or AVIF, a quality slider lets you balance file size against visual fidelity:

 - 90–100% — near lossless; large files.
 Use for print or archival.